laletuver/jane_austen_chatbot/README.md

 # 📜 Jane Austen Chatbot

 Welcome to the **Jane Austen Chatbot**.
-This is a **Streamlit-based application** that allows you to have a conversation with Jane Austen.
+It is a **Streamlit-based application** that allows you to have a conversation with Jane Austen.
 This chatbot generates Jane Austen's responses in her  **Regency-era tone** using OpenAI’s GPT models and references her writings, life and letters.

 ---